nathanpeterstone/SafeHaven/README.md

 ## Alexa Skill

 Need to create a new Alexa skill, and get the Skill Id (as this is required within the lambda function configuration)

-                (Alexa Skill setup is beyond the scope of this guide)
+Alexa Skill setup is beyond the scope of this guide.

 ## Lambda Functions